Good stuff

 What is it?

 Audi’s practical family car laced with supercar performance.
 Ever since its collaboration with Porsche in the early Nineties to investigate surprisingly spacious speed courtesy of the RS2, the folks at Ingolstadt have made a name for themselves by producing knuckle-biting, performance-orientated five-door estates.
-This latest iteration has added sophistication and technology to go with its speed.
-Boy-oh-boy, a hell of a lot of speed.
+This latest iteration has added even more sophistication and technology to go with its speed.
+A hell of a lot of speed.

 Angry-looking thing, isn't it?

-Only the front doors, roof and tailgate are shared with a rep-spec A6.
-And it’s got heaps of attitude: blistered bodywork a whopping 80mm wider than standard, a contemptuous frown (a throwback from the ’84 Sport quattro), bazooka tailpipes and a squat muscular stance, sat low on 22-inch wheels.
+Only the front doors, roof and tailgate are shared with a rep-spec, previous-generation A6.
+And it’s got heaps of attitude: blistered bodywork a whopping 80mm wider than standard, a contemptuous frown (a throwback from the Sport Quattro), bazooka tailpipes and a squat muscular stance, sat low on 22in wheels.
 These features compound for unparalleled presence.

-Over the years, the RS6 has had a multitude of engines, including, hilariously, a twin turbo V10.
-Now billed the RS6 Performance, these days it’s powered by a 4.0-litre twin-turbocharged V8 good for 621bhp and 627lb ft, rises of 31bhp and 37lb ft over the previous ‘non-Performance’, if you like.
+Over the years, the RS6 has had a multitude of engines, including, hilariously, a twin-turbo V10.
+Now billed the RS6 ‘Performance’, these days it’s powered by a 4.0-litre twin-turbocharged V8 good for 621bhp and 627lb ft, rises of 31bhp and 37lb ft over the previous ‘non-Performance’, if you like.
 As a result it’ll do 0-62mph in 3.4 seconds.
-That’s 0.2s faster than the outgoing version.
+That’s 0.2s faster than the previous version.

 So, it’s got pace, but how about space?

-Does it have switchable 4WD like the BMW M5 and Merc E63?
+Does it have switchable 4WD like the BMW M5?

 Sounds promising…

-That’s just the tip of a tech iceberg though.
+That’s just the tip of a tech iceberg.
 There’s also rear-wheel steering, adaptive suspension and the interior wouldn’t embarrass an A8 limo.
-It’s a very complete family wagon – as it should be for prices starting at £111,570.
-That’s around £15,000 more than the previous model, but Audi is happy to charge you far more if you’d like some carbon fibre in the mix…
+It’s a very complete family wagon – as it should be with prices starting at £120,195.
+That’s around £25,000 more than the previous model, but Audi is happy to charge you far more if you’d like some carbon fibre in the mix…

 Our choice from the range